jgrowl/omniauth-oauthio/README.md

 There will have to be some work for that to happen though.
 A large part of every omniauth strategy is the marshalling of provider specific user information into a hash (credentials, info, and extra).
 There are two options I see: create a methods to perform this marshalling in omniauth-oauthio for each provider.
-This is what I am currently doing but it is less than idea.
+This is what I am currently doing but it is less than ideal.
 The other option is modify oauthd to provide a standardized way of gathering this info.
 That is the clean way of doing it but would require work and acceptance by the oauthio guys.

 ## Installing